Raabta (film): Soundtrack

 The film's soundtrack was composed by Pritam, JAM8 and Meet Bros with the lyrics written by Amitabh Bhattacharya, Irshad Kamil and Kumaar.
 The first track "Ik Vaari Aa" sung by Arijit Singh was released on 21 April 2017.
-The second track "Raabta" (Title Track) is a remake from 2012 film Agent Vinods "Raabta (Kehte Hain Khuda)" by Irshad Kamil, and by original makers, Amitabh Bhattacharya and Pritam, sung by Arijit Singh (who had also the original) and Nikhita Gandhi and were released on 2 May 2017.
+The second track "Raabta" (Title Track) is a remake of the 2012 film Agent Vinods "Raabta (Kehte Hain Khuda)" by Irshad Kamil, and by original makers, Amitabh Bhattacharya and Pritam, sung by Arijit Singh (who had also the original) and Nikhita Gandhi and were released on 2 May 2017.
 The third song, "Sadda Move," sung by Diljit Dosanjh and Pardeep Singh Sran and rapped by Raftaar was released on 9 May 2017.
 The fourth song, titled "Lambiyaan Si Judaiyaan", sung by Singh, Shadab Faridi and Altamash Faridi, was released on 18 May 2017.
-The fifth track of the film "Main Tera Boyfriend" is a remake from 2007 album "Punjabi Blockbuster", song "Girl Friend Boy Friend" sung by Gopal Sharma, written by Kumaar and composed by Sohrabuddin and Sourav Roy, was recreated for this film and was released on 22 May 2017.
+The fifth track of the film "Main Tera Boyfriend" is a remake of the 2007 album Punjabi Blockbuster, song "Girl Friend Boy Friend" sung by Gopal Sharma, written by Kumaar and composed by Sohrabuddin and Sourav Roy, was recreated for this film and was released on 22 May 2017.
 The sixth and the last song titled "Darasal" voiced by Atif Aslam was released on 1 June 2017.
 Music director Pritam gave his credit to his launched band JAM8 due to creative differences with producers.
-He cleared that he wants to work as a solo composer by posting a status on Facebook.
+He clarified that he wants to work as a solo composer by posting a status on Facebook.
 The soundtrack consisted of 7 songs and was released on 3 June 2017.